What's Not To Like About A Like-Kind Exchange?

 4 Key Principles

-The first thing to know about a like-kind exchange is that it works only for investment or business properties.
+First, a like-kind exchange only works for investment or business properties.
 None of the properties involved in the exchange can be a personal residence.

 Idea In Action